 In the first experiment, participants went through a bogus subliminal familiarity task (see Westerman, Lloyd, & Miller, 2002) before they completed one of two versions of the AMP.
 Participants were told that the first part would include very brief, allegedly subliminal presentations of Chinese ideographs.
 They were further informed that they would again be presented with Chinese ideographs in a second task after they completed the subliminal presentation task.
 Participants were told that the second task would include some of the ideographs from the subliminal presentation task and novel ideographs that had not been presented before.
 Because we did not present any Chinese ideographs in the first part, all ideographs in the second part were in fact novel.
-In the second part, which included the two versions of the AMP, half of the participants were asked to judge the familiarity of the Chinese ideographs (i.e., familiarityjudgment condition); the remaining half was asked to judge the visual pleasantness of the ideographs (i.e., valencejudgment ondition).
+In the second part, which included the two versions of the AMP, half of the participants were asked to judge the familiarity of the Chinese ideographs (i.e., familiarity-judgment condition); the remaining half was asked to judge the visual pleasantness of the ideographs (i.e., valence-judgment condition).
 Following the standard protocol of the AMP, each ideograph in the second part was preceded by a positive, a negative, or a neutral prime.
 After completion of the AMP, all participants were asked to indicate whether they relied on features of the primes in judging the Chinese ideographs.
 In the valence-judgment condition, we expected to obtain the well-replicated AMP effect, such that the Chinese ideographs are judged more favorably when they were preceded by a positive prime than when they were preceded by a negative prime.
 More importantly, in the familiarity-judgment condition, we expected that positive primes should increase judgments of target-familiarity, whereas negative stimuli should decrease judgments of target-familiarity.
 We further hypothesized that, although priming effects of valence on valence judgments may be related to self-reported use of the primes, priming effects of valence on familiarity judgments should be unrelated to self-reported use of the primes.

-A group of 145 undergraduates at the University of Lisbon (107 female, 38 male; $M{\rm age}$ = 22.01 years) participated in a lab study in return for course credit.
-The study consisted of a 3 (Prime-Valence: positive vs. neutral vs. negative) × 2 (Task: valence judgment vs. familiarity judgment) mixed-model design, with the first factor being manipulated within-participants and the second one between-participants.1
+Participants and design.
+One-hundred-and-fortyfive undergraduates at the University of Lisbon (107 female, 38 male; mean age = 22.01 years) participated in a lab study in return for course credit.
+The study consisted of a 3 (Prime-valence: positive vs. neutral vs. negative) \times 2 (Task: valence judgment vs. familiarity judgment) mixed-model design, with the first factor being manipulated within-participants and the second one between-participants.1 requirement of at least 50 participants per cell.
+For Experiment 1, the